-The Romantic period is considered to be between 1800 and 1890, overlapping with the Belle Époque period of France (1871-1914).
-A reaction to the Industrial Revolution, romanticism was defined by enlightened thinking, individualism, and lush beauty.
-An example of the theme and color space of romanticism can be seen in Flaming June (1895) by Frederic Leighton.
+The Romantic period is between 1800 and 1890; overlapping with the Belle Époque period of France (1871-1914).
+A reaction to the Industrial Revolution, romanticism comes from enlightened thinking, individualism, and lush beauty.
+An example of the theme and color space of romanticism, seen in Flaming June (1895) by Frederic Leighton.

-The CG seating collection offers a range of lounge and dining chairs, sofas, and settees.
+First up, the CG seating collection offers a range of lounge and dining chairs, sofas, and settees.
 We begin with the classic Rosier made with the patented Chris-Cross (also known as Chris-X) leg design at the back.
-The Rosier is offered as a lounge or high-back seat for dining.
+The Rosier comes as a lounge or high-back seat for dining.
 It is customizable in fabric and finish and measures 28w x 25d x 31h.

-The Art Deco inspired Seurat line is a modern luxury twist of the lounge seat, standard, and sectional sofa.
-The sectional is available in various size format configurations and can be constructed left or right.
+Secondly, the Art Deco inspired Seurat line is a modern luxury twist of the lounge seat, standard, and sectional sofa.
+The sectional is available in various size format configurations and constructed left or right.

-The Dita line of bed frames and settees are inspired by the iconic vintage glamour of its namesake, the burlesque performer Dita Von Teese.
+The Dita line of bed frames and settees get inspiration from the iconic vintage glamour of its namesake, the burlesque performer Dita Von Teese.
 The plush velvet upholstery is available in dark red velvet or pink champagne.
-The Dita settees are offered in 91w x 37d x 39h and 110w x 37d x 39h formats.
+The Dita settees come in 91w x 37d x 39h and 110w x 37d x 39h formats.

-A bestseller in the loveseat category is the CG Swirl Gauche (left in French) and Swirl Droite (right).
+Lastly, a bestseller in loveseats; the CG Swirl Gauche (left in French) and Swirl Droite (right).
 A curvaceous asymmetrical loveseat with left or right slant, the signature Chris-Cross legs, and a hand-carved crown swirl at the back.
-Swirl Gauche and Swirl Droite are offered in four size formats and a variety of customizable upholstery and finishes.
+Swirl Gauche and Swirl Droite come in four size formats and a variety of customizable upholstery and finishes.

-For the modern minimalist, CG offers the modular BarCode, which can be installed at different heights and widths according to the user’s imagination and desired scale.
+Finally, for the modern minimalist, CG offers the modular BarCode.
+It is installed at different heights and widths, according to the user’s imagination and desired scale.
 BarCode has been successful in hotel and restaurant installations.
 Available in customizable formats by adding additional geometric mirrors; offered in Bronzage or Renaissance Gold Leaf edging.

-CG has also expanded into the realm of set design.
-You can see CG set pieces in The Devil Wears Prada and Casino Royale (both from 2006) and most recently Cold Pursuit in 2019.
+Lastly, CG has also expanded into the realm of set design.
+You can see CG set pieces in The Devil Wears Prada and Casino Royale (both from 2006); and most recently Cold Pursuit in 2019.

-Designer’s Mark offers the complete line of Christopher Guy’s unique approach to timeless modern luxury.
+Designer’s Mark offers the complete line of Christopher Guy’s unique approach to timeless modern luxury and custom furniture.
 Residential and commercial projects are welcome.
-As we slowly emerge back to our lives, please contact us to schedule a consultation and viewing at our Boca Raton showroom.
+Please contact us to schedule a consultation and viewing at our Boca Raton interior design showroom.
 C’est la vie!